Patient safety incident response plan

 Immediate Safety Review (ISR) Huddle It is acceptable not to undertake a further learning response to these incidents. |

-Inform ongoing improvement efforts by Falls Steering Group |
+Inform ongoing improvement efforts by Falls Steering Group | Improving position. |

 Pressure Ulcers - Hospital Acquired Pressure Ulcers Category 3 and 4. |

-Diagnostics - Incidents relating to diagnosis; specifically delay or failure to follow-up on abnormal scan/test results. |
+Diagnostics - Incidents relating to diagnosis; specifically delay or failure to follow-up on abnormal scan/test results |

 IT Infrastructure – Incidents whereby a failure to synthesise all available clinical information has led to a delayed/ missed or incorrect diagnosis. |

-Inform ongoing improvement efforts by Electronic Patient Record Programme Board |
+Inform ongoing improvement efforts by Electronic Patient Record Programme Board | EPR has been procured with implementation plan being led by D&I. |

 Delays/ Harm on waiting lists – Deterioration of patient condition due to prolonged waits. |

-Inform ongoing improvement efforts by Clinical Risk and Long Waits Group and Surgery Care Group Executive Performance Reviews |
+Inform ongoing improvement efforts by Clinical Risk and Long Waits Group and Surgery Care Group Executive Performance Reviews | Kept under review with bi-monthly reports through the Integrated Performance Report to Trust Board. |

-A learning response will always be considered for Patient Safety Incidents that signify an unexpected level of risk and/ or potential for learning and improvement but fall outside the issues or specific incidents described in an organisation’s plan. |
+A patient safety review will always be considered for Patient Safety Incidents that signify an unexpected level of risk and/ or potential for learning and improvement but fall outside the issues or specific incidents described in an organisation’s plan. | To be determined by the Patient Safety Incident Response Group (PSIRG). | Inform thematic analysis of ongoing patient safety risks and use to build case for a new improvement plan. | N/A |

 All local safety priority reviews will be undertaken with a view to remaining at all times patient focussed with the emphasis on quality, whilst being cognisant of operational efficiency and pressures, and ensuring we build on a just and restorative culture.